GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-open-source-projects/index.md

 the [Hera](https://weidian-inc.github.io/hera/#/) mini app framework that claims to be compatible with the syntax of WeChat mini apps, so you can write web applications in the way of mini apps.
 The documentation promises that if you already have a mini app, you can run it in the browser thanks to weweb.
-In my experiments, this did not work reliably for current mini apps, most probably due to the fact that the project has not seen updates recently leading to its compiler to miss changes in the WeChat platform.
+In my experiments, this did not work reliably for current mini apps, most probably because the project has not seen updates recently leading its compiler to miss changes in the WeChat platform.

 <figure class="w-figure">